lowjiajin/snowfall/README.md

 #### Technical notes
 A `generator_id` is reserved for as long as the Snowfall instance is capable of transmitting liveliness information to the generator manifest, and released when the last liveliness update was more than a set amount of time ago.
 This time is set with `liveliness_probe_ms`.

 When a `generator_id` is released, it is not struck from the manifest.
 Instead, new Snowfall instances are able to reserve it.
 This is to eliminate the need for a separate client to run regular cleanup jobs on the manifest, and keeps Snowfall as lightweight as possible.

+## Contributions
+We are looking to add support for generators that implement the Snowfall GUID spec in other languages.
+Please contact [https://github.com/lowjiajin](@lowjiajin) for more details.